-- (2) Consists of continuation of health insurance, life insurance premium and imputed income amounts - Represents accelerated or pro rata (as applicable) vesting of RSUs and stock options and payout of Performance Shares (at target level) and any associated dividend equivalents with interest.
+- (2) Consists of continuation of health insurance, life insurance premium and imputed income amounts - (3) Represents accelerated or pro rata (as applicable) vesting of RSUs and stock options and payout of Performance Shares (at target level) and any associated dividend equivalents with interest.
 Unvested Career Shares become vested (subject to achievement of any applicable performance goals) and the underlying shares are immediately distributed (along with those for vested Career Shares) upon the executive's (i) death, (ii) disability or (iii) involuntary "without cause" or "good reason" termination of employment within 24 months following a change in control.
 Payments under any of the plans of the Company that are determined to be deferred compensation subject to Section 409A of the Internal Revenue Code are delayed by six months to the extent required by such provision.
-Accelerated and pro rata portions of the RSUs, stock options and Performance Shares are valued based on the December 31, 2020 closing price of the Company's common stock - As of December 31, 2020, Messrs.
+Accelerated and pro rata portions of the RSUs, stock options and Performance Shares are valued based on the December 31, 2020 closing price of the Company's common stock. - (4) As of December 31, 2020, Messrs.
 Scott and DiDonato were retirement-eligible, and therefore, qualify for accelerated vesting of certain incentive awards upon retirement.
-The Company does not provide for enhanced early retirement benefits under its pension programs. - Messrs.
+The Company does not provide for enhanced early retirement benefits under its pension programs. - (5) Messrs.
 Scott, Cardew and Orsini are fully vested in their pension benefits, and as such, there would be no pension vesting enhancement with respect to death benefits for them.
 Messrs.
-DiDonato and Esposito do not participate in the Pension Plan, and as such, they are not eligible for such death generally available to our executive officers, including the Named Executive Officers, who currently have employment agreements with the Company.
-The amounts due to an executive upon his or her termination of employment depend largely on the circumstances of his or her termination, as described below.
+DiDonato and Esposito do not participate in the Pension Plan, and as such, they are not eligible for such death benefit.